thap2331/machine-learning/topics/random-forest/random-forest.md

 ## Conceptual understanding
 - Videos
     - This [YouTube video](https://www.youtube.com/watch?v=J4Wdy0Wc_xQ) by Josh Starmer is amazing.
 It gives you a clear understanding of random forest technique.
+       - If you need to learn how to build a decision tree, see this [YouTube video](https://www.youtube.com/watch?v=_L39rN6gz7Y) by Josh Starmer.

 ## Projects